More About Suspicious Activity Reporting

 Criticism and Response.
 The ACLU released a report criticizing these SAR programs in July 2008.
 In response, ISE program manager Thomas E. McNamara and his office worked with the ACLU and other privacy and civil liberties groups, as well as the LAPD and other federal, state and local law enforcement agencies, to revise the ISE SAR functional standard to address privacy and civil liberties concerns.

-The revised ISE guidelines for suspicious activity reporting, issued in May 2009, establish that a reasonable connection to terrorism or other criminal activity is required before law enforcement officers may collect Americans’ personal information and share it within the ISE.
-It affirms that all constitutional standards applicable to ordinary criminal investigations, such as the Terry reasonable suspicion test, also apply to SAR inquiries (see page 7).
-The revised ISE functional standards also make clear that behaviors such as photography and eliciting information are protected under the First Amendment, and require additional facts and circumstances giving reason to believe the behavior is related to crime or terrorism before reporting is appropriate (see page 29).
-These changes to the standard, which include reiterating that race, ethnicity and religion cannot be used as factors that create suspicion (see page 7 and 29), give law enforcement all the authority it needs while showing greater respect for individuals’ privacy and civil liberties.
-We applaud the willingness of the ISE Program Manager to engage constructively with the civil liberties community and to make significant modifications to the functional standard to address the concerns presented.
-We encourage greater oversight and transparency in the ISE SAR program to ensure these standards are being met and maintained.
+The revised ISE standard for suspicious activity reporting, issued in May 2009, indicates that a reasonable connection to terrorism or other criminal activity is required before law enforcement officers may collect Americans' personal information and share it within the ISE.
+It includes language affirming that all constitutional standards applicable to ordinary criminal investigations, such as the Terry reasonable suspicion test for whether a law enforcement officer can stop and question an individual, also apply to officers conducting SAR inquiries (see page 7).
+The revised ISE functional standard also makes clear that behaviors such as photography and eliciting information are protected under the First Amendment, and require additional facts and circumstances giving reason to believe the behavior is related to crime or terrorism before reporting is appropriate (see page 29).
+These changes to the standard, which include reiterating that race, ethnicity and religion cannot be used as factors that create suspicion (see page 7 and 29), led us to believe that law enforcement would have the authority it needs while ensuring greater respect for individuals' privacy and civil liberties.
+We applauded the willingness of the ISE Program Manager to engage constructively with the civil liberties community and to make modifications to the functional standard to address the concerns presented.

 Due to the disparity in the SAR programs across the country, law enforcement officers on the beat are still being encouraged to collect information about people engaged in commonplace behaviors.
 This overbroad reporting mandate is not just constitutionally questionable; it's also counterproductive.
 These orders, if taken seriously by local law enforcement, can yield only one outcome: an ocean of data about innocent individuals that will overwhelm the investigative resources of the authorities.
 In attempting to put the intelligence community's failure to pursue investigative leads regarding the attempted bombing of an airplane over Detroit on December 25, 2009 into context, National Counterterrorism Center (NCTC) Director Michael Leiter complained that the NCTC receives "literally thousands" of pieces of intelligence every day.
 Adding innocuous information about the everyday activities of Americans will only increase this burden on intelligence resources.
 The police should instead focus their efforts and resources by collecting information only where there is a reasonable factual basis for suspecting misconduct.